Brian Wilson: Mental health

-Post-Landy

 Wilson was given the later-retracted diagnosis of paranoid schizophrenia, in addition to manic-depressive psychosis, when he was a patient at Brotzman Memorial Hospital in 1978.
 Landy, in 1976, had initially refuted such a diagnosis, suggesting Wilson's main issue was "being scared".
 In 1984, doctors again misdiagnosed Wilson with schizophrenia, also finding evidence of brain damage caused by drug use.

-In the late 1980s, Wilson developed facial tics, likely an adverse reaction to psychotropic medications.
+In the late 1980s, he developed facial tics (tardive dyskinesia) that resulted from the medication administered under Landy.
 Therapist Peter Reum stated that Wilson would have deteriorated into a "drooling, palsied mental patient", and potentially died of heart failure had he continued this drug regimen.
 (Note: In 1991, Wilson told reporters that his prescribed medications included Navane and Serentil (anti-psychotics), Cogentin (to mitigate the side effects of the anti-psychotics), Xanax (a sedative used for anxiety), and Eskalith (for manic depression).)
 In a 2002 interview, Wilson stated, "I don't regret [the Landy program].
 I loved the guy—he saved me."

 After Wilson sought medical care elsewhere, he was declared to have organic personality disorder.
 (Note: Musician Sean O'Hagan, who was invited to collaborate with Wilson in the 1990s, characterized Wilson as "totally dependent on other people", with signs reminiscent of autism.)

-Wilson's mental condition improved in later years, although his auditory hallucinations persisted, especially when performing onstage.
+His mental condition improved in later years, although his auditory hallucinations persisted, especially when performing onstage.
 He credited his relationship with his second wife for allowing him to resume his career as a musician.
 In his own words, he said that he should have spent the early 2000s "in a mental institution under heavy sedation" due to the stresses of his condition; however, "Things have started to get a little bit easier, but I'm not always in a positive, happy place."
 In 2002, he lamented that his successful treatment had inhibited his creativity and songwriting.